Allegations against staff and Volunteers (SIBFG 3301)

 7.16.2 The Strategy Meeting should:

-- Decide whether there should be joint or single enquiries under Section 47 C.A.1989, and consider the implications; (this may already be underway)
+- Decide whether there should be joint or single enquiries in the spirit of Section 47 C.A.1989, and consider the implications; (this may already be underway)

 - Consider whether any parallel disciplinary process can take place and agree procedures for sharing information;